 SPACE IN A SPACE WITH THE TRACES OF ITS OWN MAKING

-Nikolaus Gansterer states: “I do cultivate practices of taking notes and annotations where space is not a neutral and theoretical entity but becomes a vivid and vibrant field of forces to be inhabited with my whole body, with all my senses, with a practice which is rather process than product-orientated, a practice which is moving through, moving with and moving along these lines of flight and a practice which is gaining a specific momentum - “where space is becoming at once result and cause, product and producer”(…) so to say space is becoming an auto-poietic system (in the sense of Humberto Maturana & Francisco Varela).
+Nikolaus Gansterer states: “I do cultivate practices of taking notes and annotations where space is not a neutral and theoretical entity but becomes a vivid and vibrant field of forces to be inhabited with my whole body, with all my senses, with a practice which is rather process than product-orientated, a practice which is moving through, moving with and moving along these lines of flight and a practice which is gaining a specific momentum - “where space is becoming at once result and cause, product and producer”(…) so to say space is becoming an "auto-poietic system" (in the sense of Humberto Maturana & Francisco Varela) or even a "sympoietic system" (in the sense of Beth Dempster & Donna Haraway).
 A system, or rather an organism which is rather putting focus on the emergence of presence than on re-presentation.
 This dynamic understanding of space-time means that space itself is not understood as a neutral nor empty container - but more understood as an ecology - which is playing a constitutive role in co-shaping these creative and inter-subjective processes that again determine the trinity – of the representations of space, the spatial practices, and the representational spaces (…) at least how I understood how Henri Lefebvre framed it."

 The visitors are able to witness the manifestation of a strong syncretism between art and research or rather art-as-research, which aims to investigate the intrinsic connections between both fields.
 Here, the gallery space for Nikolaus Gansterer becomes a space for (self-)experimentation where drawing is shown as the result of a complex choreography of thought processes developed and concretised through a series of performative actions in relation to the materials and artifacts in space.